-TEFAP is a United States Department of Agriculture (USDA) program that was authorized in 1981.
+TEFAP is a United States Department of Agriculture (USDA) program authorized in 1981.
 Its purpose is to help supplement the diets of low-income and elderly people by providing them with emergency food and nutrition at no cost.
 The South Carolina Department of Agriculture (SCDA) is the state’s distributing agency that is responsible for providing USDA TEFAP commodities to needy persons.
-SCDA has an agreement with Golden Harvest Food Bank for distribution of commodities to recipients.
-Golden Harvest Food Bank has an agreement with United Christian Ministries, as well as many other pantries or agencies with pantries, to distribute the TEFAP commodity foods to persons in need.
+SCDA has an agreement with Second Harvest Food Bank of Metrolina for distribution of commodities to recipients.
+Second Harvest Food Bank of Metrolina has an agreement with United Christian Ministries, as well as many other pantries or agencies with pantries, to distribute the TEFAP commodity foods to persons in need.

 Persons are eligible to receive TEFAP commodity foods if they meet federal poverty guidelines or if they currently receive SNAP benefits, Family Independence (FI) benefits, or Supplemental Security Income (SSI).

-In accordance with TEFAP guidelines, the following Nondiscrimination Statement is included here:
+In accordance with guidelines, the following USDA Nondiscrimination Statement is included here:

 This institution is an equal opportunity provider.